Ansh7473/Trading-Bot-on-Binance-Futures-Testnet/README.md

 # 🚀 Binance Futures Testnet Trading Bot

-**A professional-grade, Streamlit-powered trading bot for Binance Futures Testnet.**
-Test strategies, manage positions, and monitor risk – all without risking real capital.
+A professional-grade trading bot with a sleek **Streamlit interface** designed for safe, real-time trading on the Binance Futures Testnet.
+Perfect for testing strategies and managing positions without risking real capital.

 ---